Windows CMD Commands: Mastering the Command Prompt

 The command automatically appends the .nfo extension if omitted.

-The mstsc command starts the Remote Desktop Connection (RDC) program to connect to a remote machine.
+The mstsc command launches the RDC (Remote Desktop Connection) program to connect to a remote machine.
 Use the command for remote connection or to alter an existing .rdp file.

 The command syntax is: